 Of course, in a business environment, improvement isn’t enough.
 You need to be able to evidence improvement, or retaining funding over time could become a challenge.

-For this reason, your Employee Defense Training program should include regular reporting cycles.
+For this reason, your Phishing Awareness Training program should include regular reporting cycles.
 These can be adapted to suit your needs, but typically they look something like this:

 - Specifics and rationale of campaigns sent

 - Detailed analysis of failure, non-failure, and report rates